 - They knew from the beginning that it would take a little while, so the two-week wait is no problem at all.

-From a customer retention standpoint, we want to create this second scenario.
+If the goal is to retain customers, we want to create this second scenario.
 And there are lots of ways to do it.
-You can have detailed, transparent information about shipping on your website.
+You can have transparent shipping information on your website.
 You can send emails to customers telling them that their order was received; that their order was processed; and that their item has shipped.

 You can customize the updates you send to your customers with a few clicks in the Shopify backend:

 Of course, setting expectations goes way beyond shipping.
 Make sure your product descriptions are accurate.
 Make sure there aren’t surprise fees that appear at checkout.
-Setting clear expectations is a basic, but huge, step toward customer retention.
+Setting clear expectations is a basic, but huge, step forward.

 2. Create a Loyalty Program

 A customer loyalty program is a great way to increase customer retention.
 These programs reward your customers by giving them incentives to come back and shop with you.

 Once your customers opt into your loyalty program, make them feel special by hooking them up with offers: Give them a sneak peek at new products, and offer exclusive deals.
 This royal treatment will help your customer retention efforts.

 You can even give someone loyalty program-esque benefits before they have opted in.
 For example, you can offer each buyer a discount code inside of their order confirmation email.
 Don’t make them sign up for anything – just get them the discount straightaway.